midas-isg/midas-isg.github.io/_posts/2017-2-22-IntelliJ-Review.md

 Most of what my development team produces is either in the form of a web service or a web application, which we delpoy on a Tomcat application server.
 Therefore, good application server support is a key requirement for IDEs used by members of the team.
 We find IntelliJ to be completely adaquate in this regard for the following reasons:

  1. Built in Tomcat support
-There are no plugins or tools to install to create Tomcat configurations in IntelliJ.
+There are no plugins or tools to install to create Tomcat configurations in IntelliJ (beyond having to install Tomcat).
  2. Simple server configuration
-All it takes to create a server configuration is to point at a tomcat installation.
+All it takes to create a server configuration is to point at a Tomcat installation.
 After that you simply choose the artificats that you want to deploy to the server.
-This amount of configuration will suffice for most users, and is pretty intuitive to setup.
+This amount of configuration will suffice for most users, and is intuitive to setup.
  3. Separate release and debug environments
 In our apps, we normally have "release" configuration files and "debug" configuration files which are referenced by environment variables.
 With IntelliJ, you can configure your environment variables directly in the server configuration screen, and define a set of variables to be used when Tomcat is in "Run" mode vs. "Debug" mode.
  4. Automatic detection and reload of changed resources